 An Evaluation of ‘Parents under Pressure’; A Parenting Programme for Mothers and Fathers who Misuse Substances: Technical Report (2018)

 This technical report provides additional detail and information on the evaluation methods, analysis and findings from the NSPCC’s evaluation of the Parents Under Pressure (PuP) programme.

 An Evaluation of ‘Parents under Pressure’: A Parenting Programme for Mothers and Fathers who Misuse Substances (2018)

-This reports on an evaluation of the Parents under Pressure programme by commissioned by the NSPCC in the UK.
+This reports on an evaluation of the Parents under Pressure programme commissioned by the NSPCC in the UK.
 The research demonstrates the potential for families who are facing multiple adversities (alongside substance misuse) to make positive changes with support.
 Parents accessing this service had better emotional health and greater levels of mindful parenting at the end of PuP, and a third of parents were deemed to pose less of a risk to their children.
-Within the context of the NSPCC-commissioned RCT (Barlow et al, 2018), these findings suggest that PuP is an effective programme for improving outcomes for parents, which are likely to improve the quality of the parent–child relationship and reduce the risk of child maltreatment.
+Within the context of the NSPCC-commissioned RCT (Barlow et al, 2018), these findings suggest that PuP is an effective programme for improving outcomes for families with a parent engaged in addiction services.

 SNAICC Stronger Safer Together

 This resource is designed for use by Aboriginal and Torres Strait Islander and non-Indigenous agencies and practitioners to support the delivery of family support services to Aboriginal and Torres Strait Islander families.
 The goal of all family support is to ensure children are safe, healthy, nurtured and loved.
 This resource was developed by SNAICC with contributions from Paul Harnett and Sharon Dawe.
 It is posted here with permission and is also available from the SNAICC website.